-The Decision Tree below is designed to help determine if scanning is the best option, or if records should instead be transferred to the Archives, destroyed, or stored off-site at Iron Mountain.
+The Decision Tree below is designed to help you determine if scanning is your best option, or if records should instead be transferred to the Archives, destroyed, or stored off-site at Iron Mountain.

 For a consultation, please contact the Archives.